What Is a Film Fixer? Your Guide to Production Fixers in New Zealand

 How Production Fixers Solve Problems on New Zealand Shoots

+Here is how the work shapes up.
 The value of a fixer comes into sharpest focus through practical examples.
-Here are three anonymised scenarios drawn from our experience that illustrate what a production fixer contributes to an international shoot in New Zealand.
+Here are three anonymised scenarios drawn from our experience that illustrate what a production fixer adds to a global shoot in New Zealand.

-• DOC concession rescue: securing last-minute conservation-land approval when a production's initial application was rejected for insufficient environmental assessment
+- DOC concession rescue: securing last-minute conservation-land approval when a production's first application was rejected for not enough site-level assessment

-• Remote crew deployment: mobilising a full crew and equipment to a backcountry location accessible only by helicopter, with a three-day weather window
+- Remote crew deployment: mobilising a full crew and gear to a backcountry location easy to reach only by helicopter, with a three-day weather window

-• Cultural protocol navigation: facilitating iwi engagement for a production filming at a site of deep Maori significance
+- Cultural protocol navigation: facilitating iwi buy-in for a production filming at a site of deep Maori weight

 The DOC Concession Crisis

 A European feature production had set their heart on a sequence in a national park in the South Island.
-They had submitted a DOC concession application independently, but it was returned with a request for a substantially more detailed environmental impact assessment than the production had anticipated.
+They had submitted a DOC concession application independently.
+But it was returned with a request for an a lot more detailed site-level impact assessment than the production had expected.
 With the shoot date six weeks away and the application stalled, they engaged our fixer.
-Drawing on experience with dozens of previous DOC applications, the fixer identified exactly what the concession team needed — a detailed plan addressing vegetation protection, waste management, noise limitations near wildlife habitats, and crew movement protocols.
-They prepared the revised submission, coordinated directly with the DOC regional office to clarify conditions, and secured approval with three weeks to spare.
+Drawing on experience with dozens of previous DOC applications, the fixer identified exactly what the concession team needed — a detailed plan addressing plant cover protection, waste management, noise limits near wildlife habitats, and crew movement protocols.
+They prepared the revised submission, set up directly with the DOC regional office to clarify conditions, and secured approval with three weeks to spare.
 The fixer also negotiated conditions that were more practical for the production than the standard template — allowing an extra hour of golden-hour filming in exchange for a stricter crew-number cap during midday — because they understood which conditions DOC was firm on and which were negotiable.

 Backcountry Crew Mobilisation

 A documentary production needed to film in a remote river valley in Fiordland with no road access.
 The weather forecast showed a three-day window of clear conditions before a week of rain would make the location unflyable.
-Our fixer had seventy-two hours to assemble a crew, secure equipment, arrange helicopter transport, establish a temporary base camp with power and shelter, and coordinate the flight schedule around the available daylight hours.
-They drew on relationships with local crew who had backcountry filming experience — not all crew are comfortable or safe operating in genuine wilderness conditions — sourced lightweight equipment rigs that could be transported by helicopter undersling, arranged a staging area at the nearest accessible airstrip, and built a schedule that accounted for the thirty-minute flight time each way.
+Our fixer had seventy-two hours to assemble a crew, secure gear, arrange helicopter transport, set up a short-term base camp with power and shelter, and set up the flight schedule around the ready daylight hours.
+They drew on relationships with local crew who had backcountry filming experience — not all crew are comfortable or safe operating in genuine wilderness conditions — sourced lightweight gear rigs that could be transported by helicopter undersling, arranged a staging area at the nearest easy to reach airstrip, and built a schedule that accounted for the thirty-minute flight time each way.
 The crew was on location within forty-eight hours and filmed for two full days before extracting ahead of the incoming weather system.
-Without an established local network and backcountry logistics experience, the production window would have been missed entirely.
+Without a set up local network and backcountry logistics experience, the production window would have been missed fully.

 Navigating Iwi Engagement

-An international production wanted to film at a coastal location in the North Island that held deep cultural significance for the local iwi.
-The production team had made an initial approach directly, but without understanding the protocols around engagement, the nature of the site's significance, or the appropriate channels for discussion.
+A global shoots wanted to film at a coastal location in the North Island that held deep cultural weight for the local iwi.
+The production team had made a first way directly.
+But without knowing the protocols around buy-in, the nature of the site's weight, or the appropriate channels for discussion.
 The response was understandably cautious.
-Our fixer, who had an existing relationship with the iwi through previous productions, facilitated a proper introduction.
-They arranged a hui (meeting) where the production team could explain their project in person, listen to the iwi's concerns and conditions, and demonstrate genuine respect for the site's cultural importance.
-The fixer advised the production on appropriate koha (a gift acknowledging the relationship), ensured the script treatment was shared in advance so the iwi understood how the location would be depicted, and helped negotiate filming conditions that included an iwi cultural advisor on set during all shooting days.
-The production gained access they would not have secured on their own, and the footage — informed by the cultural context the iwi provided — carried an authenticity that enriched the final film.
+Our fixer, who had an existing relationship with the iwi through previous shoots, facilitated a proper introduction.
+They arranged a hui (meeting) where the production team could explain their project in person, listen to the iwi's concerns and conditions, and show genuine respect for the site's cultural importance.
+The fixer advised the production on appropriate koha (a gift acknowledging the relationship), made sure the script treatment was shared in advance so the iwi understood how the location would be depicted, and helped negotiate filming conditions that had an iwi cultural advisor on set during all shooting days.
+The production gained access they would not have secured on their own.
+The footage — informed by the cultural context the iwi given — carried an authenticity that enriched the final film.

 Common Questions